Joe Lynam: Personal life

-Lynam lives in West London with his Estonian wife Riina.
+Lynam lives in Dublin with his Estonian wife Riina.
 They have two sons.

-Lynam is a cousin of the Irish-born British BBC and ITV presenter Des Lynam.
+Lynam is a cousin of the Irish-born BBC and ITV presenter Des Lynam.

 His father, also Joe Lynam, died in 2010.
 Joe senior had been RTÉ's show jumping correspondent in the 1980s.
 His mother, Christina Lynam, runs a charity Cara Malawi to which he regularly contributes.

 In 2010, Lynam helped raise money for the Chiltern Centre for disabled children in Greys Road, Henley-on-Thames, and Power International in High Wycombe.

 Before becoming a journalist, Lynam ran a chain of pubs in Germany in the 1990s and speaks fluent German.

 Lynam chaired a debate for the London Irish Business Society on the future of the Eurozone, again benefiting Cara Malawi.

 His son's birth in a car

 Joe Lynam's second son was born in the front seat of his car on the way to the hospital.

 He admitted that he "broke every red light" in an effort to get his wife who was at the time his girlfriend to hospital in time; he was not fast enough however – and the little boy Seán was born in his Vauxhall Astra estate on 21 June 2013.

 The story was widely covered in many media outlets including The Daily Telegraph and the BBC's in house magazine Ariel.